Transfer Learning in Infinite Width Feature Learning Networks: Introduction

-\paragraph{Transfer Learning in Bayesian Framework} Bayesian networks have been studied in a general multi-task framework in NTK parameterization in both lazy and proportional ($P/N = \alpha$) limits \cite{ingrosso2025statistical, shan2025orderparametersphasetransitions}.
-The works~\cite{ingrosso2025statistical,shan2025orderparametersphasetransitions} first introduced a Bayesian transfer‐learning framework in which the target model is regularized to remain in the vicinity of the pre‐trained source weights (which are treated as fixed realizations of the source posterior).
-In these works, when a network is trained on $T$ tasks, the kernels are modulated by a $T \times T$ matrix of scale renormalization constants $Q_{t,t'}(\alpha)$, but individual entries in each task-block of this kernel do not change (compared to the NNGP).
-In~\cite{tahir2024featuresfatetheorytransfer} the authors analyze deep linear models on synthetic data, proving that gradient flow under mean-field scaling converges to the Bayes‐optimal predictor and showing that positive transfer learning depends on feature similarity between source and target tasks.
-However, currently no theory has been developed for transfer learning for feature learning non-linear networks obtained from the infinite width limit of mean-field/$\mu$P networks on real datasets. \paragraph{Continual Learning Dynamics} Gradient descent training under continual learning in large width networks under mean-field scaling has been studied in \cite{graldi2024to}.
+\paragraph{Transfer Learning in Wide Networks.} Bayesian networks have been studied in a general multi-task framework in NTK parameterization in both lazy and proportional ($P/N = \alpha$) limits \citep{ingrosso2025statistical, shan2025orderparametersphasetransitions}.
+The works~\citep{ingrosso2025statistical,shan2025orderparametersphasetransitions} first introduced a Bayesian transfer‐learning framework in which the target model is regularized to remain in the vicinity of the pre‐trained source weights (which are treated as fixed realizations of the source posterior).
+In~\citep{tahir2024featuresfatetheorytransfer} the authors analyze deep linear models of fine-tuning on synthetic data, in the special case when the source task has infinite data and the kernel is low rank, by showing that positive transfer learning depends on feature similarity between source and target tasks.
+A recent work analyzes fine-tuning for two-layer mean-field models under KL-regularized empirical risk minimization~\citep{aminian2024understanding}.
+Here, we develop a theory for fine-tuning using adaptive kernels from source task, and in a finite-data regime where sample fluctuations can hurt generalization.
+Plus, we extend the theory for non-linear networks and in the jointly rich setting where feature learning can also happen on target task. \paragraph{Continual Learning Dynamics.} Gradient descent training under continual learning in large-width networks under mean-field scaling has been studied in \cite{graldi2024to}.
 This analysis revealed that richer training dynamics could lead to more catastrophic forgetting in a sequential multi-task learning, where the task distribution shifts over training time.
 Average accuracy across tasks was often maximized at an intermediate feature learning strength.
 However, these results have not yet been studied within a theoretical framework.